 Here is a list of common poisonous or high-smoke-emitting products that people burn:

 - Cardboard– Cardboard emits noxious smoke.
-It may also cause a surge in the flames, which is hazardous to individuals sitting nearby.
+It may also cause a surge in flames, which is hazardous to individuals sitting nearby.

 - Particleboard– Particleboard is commonly used in low-cost furniture.
 Particleboard is kept together by adhesives that, when burned, produce hazardous gases.